dmd-program/dmd-100/topics/narrative_structure.md

 4. falling action
 5. dénouement/resolution

 This five act structure works well when describing Greek and Shakespearean plays.

-However, there are many ways to analyze the structure of a linear narrative.
+However, there are many ways to analyze the structure of a narrative.
 Most contemporary stories can be described with the most common structural breakdowns listed below:

 - **Three Act**
   1. Beginning